 The process of installing Android apps from the Play Store on a Chromebook is similar to doing so on an Android device.
 You’ll find that the Play Store will be formatted as on an Android tablet.
 Other Android apps will work the same way — an app will take on the tablet user interface if the developer enabled it.
 Otherwise, they’ll scale to the Chromebook’s larger screen.

-To install an app, just locate it in the Play Store, tap or click on its entry, and the tap or click the Install button.
+Step 1: To install an app, just locate it in the Play Store, tap or click on its entry, and the tap or click the “Install” button.

 You can manage Android apps like other Chrome OS apps, with the same window controls in the upper right-hand corner and the arrow key in the upper left-hand corner to allow you to navigate through the app.

-The quality of your Android app experience will vary based on your Chromebook, of course.
+The quality of your Android app experience will vary based on your Chromebook.
 For example, Chromebooks with touchscreens, and particularly 2-in-1s, will provide the best Android app experience.
 System components like accelerometers will make playing games and other tasks more enjoyable as well.
-If you haven’t yet purchased your Chromebook, then those are some of the things you’ll want to consider.